 If you’re currently building custom storefronts using the JS Buy, Mobile Buy, or Unity Buy SDK, you can expect to find them under the private apps section of a shop, instead of in the Buy Button or Mobile App.

-Your existing access tokens will still be active and support any storefronts you’ve built using them, since Shopify will automatically migrate them to the Private Apps page and create a new private app for you.
+Your existing access tokens will still be active and support any storefronts you’ve built using them, since Shopify will automatically migrate them to the Private Apps page and create a new private app for your old Mobile App tokens.

 If you’ve built mobile storefronts using the Mobile App, you’ll find all mobile settings such as Apple Pay, App Store ID, or Android Pay right in the Private Apps page.